Introduction to Arithmetic Groups: Irreducible lattices

-In particular, if $G$ is either simple or compact, then every lattice in~$G$ is irreducible.
-Conversely, if $G$ is neither simple nor compact, then not every lattice in~$G$ is irreducible.
-To see this, assume, for simplicity, that $G$ has trivial center.
+\begin{eg} If $G$ is simple (and not compact), then every lattice in~$G$ is irreducible.
+Conversely, if $G$ is not simple, then not every lattice in~$G$ is irreducible.
+To see this, assume, for simplicity, that $G$ is connected and has trivial center (and is not compact).
 Then we may write $G$ as a nontrivial direct product $G = G_1 \times G_2$, where each of $G_1$ and~$G_2$ is semisimple.
-If we let $\Gamma_i$ be any lattice in~$G_i$, for $i = 1,2$, then $\Gamma_1 \times \Gamma_2$ is a reducible lattice in~$G$.
+If we let $\Gamma_i$ be any lattice in~$G_i$, for $i = 1,2$, then $\Gamma_1 \times \Gamma_2$ is a reducible lattice in~$G$. \end{eg}

-The following proposition shows (under mild assumptions) that every lattice is essentially a product of irreducible lattices.
-Thus, the preceding example provides essentially the only way to construct reducible lattices, so most questions about lattices can be reduced to the irreducible case.
-Our proof relies on some results from later sections of this chapter, so it should be skipped on a first reading.
+The following \lcnamecref{prodirredlatt} shows (under mild assumptions) that every lattice is commensurable to a product of irreducible lattices.
+Therefore, the preceding example provides essentially the only way to construct reducible lattices, so most questions about lattices can be reduced to the irreducible case.
+We postpone the proof, because it relies on some results from later in this \lcnamecref{BasicLatticesChap}.